Learn more about how Ohio State is leading the way in organ transplantation!

 Some donors may be eligible to receive financial assistance for donation expenses like transportation, parking and hotels.
 There is no financial assistance available for lost wages.
 A new Ohio law gives state employees paid time off work for donating.

-What if my religion doesn’t approve of organ donation?
+What if my religion doesn’t approve of kidney donation?

 All major religions practiced in the United States support organ and tissue donation and consider it a generous act of caring.
 Speak with your religious leader about donation.